ChorusOne/opus-pool-sdk/book/docs/interfaces/RewardsDataPoint.md

 # Interface: RewardsDataPoint

-Single atomic rewards point for a particular date
+Represents a single atomic rewards point for a specific date.

 ## Properties